Do not sign the DOCK RECEIPT until you have inspected the box or crate

 - If there is any evidence of damage when it arrives, note it in detail with the phrase "possible concealed damage" on the bill of lading and immediately call the office for instructions before the truck leaves if at all possible.

 - If there is obvious damage such as a hole in the box, a crushed box, etc., refuse the shipment.
+Write "refused due to damages" on the Bill of Lading.
 The kiln will then go back to the freight company’s terminal where they are entirely responsible.

 - Open and inspect your kiln carton or crate as soon as possible.
 DO NOT WAIT.